Netherlands in World War II: Postwar

 The "Hunger Winter" was followed by the "Sweetest Spring" (Liefste lente) and "Canadian Summer" (Canadese zomer).
 Almost immediately after liberation, food supplies improved and rations were restored, including coupons for children for new clothing.
 Well-fed Canadian soldiers, stocked with chocolate and cigarettes, proved attractive to Dutch women; a popular song at the time was Trees heeft een Canadees ("Trees [a woman's name] Got a Canadian").

 The Netherlands began rebuilding in 1945, but basic services were not available for some time, and heavily damaged areas had restricted access to prevent looting.
 Heavily affected cities included Rotterdam, Nijmegen, and Arnhem; of about 25,000 homes in Arnhem, only 145 remained intact.
 German prisoners of war were compelled to clear agricultural areas of landmines.
-Large-scale reconstruction, called Wederopbouw, didn't begin until the Marshall plan was implemented in 1948 and continued until the mid-1950s.
+Large-scale reconstruction, called Wederopbouw, did not begin until the Marshall Plan was implemented in 1948 and continued until the mid-1950s.

 Thousands of arbeidsinzet laborers returned home from Germany during 1945 and were variously welcomed home or treated as collaborators.
-The Landelijke Organistatie, which had previously helped those in hiding, now helped to register onderduikers and return them to their homes within or without The Netherlands.
+The Landelijke Organistatie, which had previously helped those in hiding, now helped to register onderduikers and return them to their homes within or outside of The Netherlands.

 Dutch citizens dug up silver, radios, and other contraband from their hiding places.
 To restore the financial system and root out war profiteers, Dutch bank accounts were temporarily frozen and new Dutch guilder banknotes were issued, a process called "sanitation".

 In the years immediately after the war, Dutch authorities encouraged emigration to countries like the United States, Canada, and Australia.
 As much as 3.5% of the total Dutch population emigrated during this period.